-OUR OPERATING STRATEGY FOR DEVELOPING COMPANIES IS EXPENSIVE AND MAY NOT BE SUCCESSFUL.
-Our business strategy historically has required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for certain of our business units, sufficient to allow the unit to function as an independent company.
+Our Operating Strategy for Developing Companies is Expensive and May Not Be Successful.
+Our business strategy historically has required us to make significant investments in our business units.
+These investments are expensive and require the commitment of significant time and resources.
 We expect to continue to invest in the development of certain of our business units with the goal of achieving profitability in each of our business units, and to a lesser extent, to monetize those business units for the benefit of our stockholders through an initial public offering, spin-off or sale to a strategic buyer.
-We may not recognize the benefits of these investments for a significant period of time, if at all.
+We may not recognize the benefits of this investment for a significant period of time, if at all.
 Our ability to achieve profitability in any business unit, to complete any private or public offerings of securities by any of our business units, and/or to spin-off our interest in the business unit to our stockholders will depend upon many factors, including: